-Contents

-Foreword 1
+Foreword3

-Executive Summary 2
+Executive Summary5

-Contents 4

-Introduction 5

-The Definition and Purpose of Disinformation

-Democratic Backsliding
+Contents8

-Why Should We Care About Disinformation in an Era of Democratic Crisis?

-Three Risks of the Spread of Disinformation and Democratic Backsliding
+Introduction The Definition and Purpose of Disinformation Democratic Backsliding Why Should We Care About Disinformation in an Era of Democratic Crisis?
+Three Risks of the Spread of Disinformation and Democratic Backsliding Report Structure

-Report Structure
+[Chapter 1]

-Chapter 1 Hungary: Media Control and Disinformation 19
+Hungary: Media Control and Disinformation 27

-Democratic Backsliding: Increased Control over Information Sources Through Me -
+Democratic Backsliding: Increased Control over

-Acquisitions , aiu
+Information Sources Through Media Acquisitions

 Step One: Control of the Public Media

 Step Two: Consolidation and Establishment of Conservative Media

 Step Three: Pressure and Takeover of Independent Media

 Disinformation Through the Media and Its Impact: The Refugee Crisis

-The Russia-Ukraine War: The Import and Export of Disinformation
+The Russia-Ukraine War:

+The Import and Export of Disinformation

-The Russia-Oktaine war.
-The import and Export of Disinformation The Negative Impact of Disinformation
+The Negative Impact of Disinformation

 Conclusion

-34
+[Chapter 2]

-Chapter 2 Disinformation in the United States: When Distrust Trumps Facts The Forly Years of American Disinformation: 34
+Disinformation in the United States: When Distrust Trumps Facts 51

-The Early Years of American Disinformation:
+• The Early Years of American Disinformation:

-The Challenge for Newscare and Present
+The American Context:

-The Challenge for Newsrooms
+Distrust, Past and Present The Challenge for Newsrooms

-Managing Disinformation Through the Spreader & Consumer

 Education:

 Government:

 Press and Media:

 Tech Giants:

+[Chapter 3]

-Chapter 3 The Engagement Trap and Disinformation in the United Kingdom 47
+The Engagement Trap and Disinformation

+in the United Kingdom7 1

 Introduction

-Dragging Their Feet: Initial Slow Response to the Disinformation Threat
+Dragging Their Feet: Initial Slow Response to

+the Disinformation Threat

 The Engagement Trap

 A New Level of Threat to Democracy

-Combatting Disinformation
+Democracy Combatting Disinformation

 UK Policy Response

 Media and Fact Checks

 The Engagement Trap as an Anti-Disinformation Tool?

 Conclusion

+FO and the Para Object and

+[Concluding Chapter]

-Conclusion: Disinformation in Japan and How to Deal with It 60
+Disinformation in Japan and

+How to Deal with It 9 3

-Disinformation During Elections and Natural Disasters in Japan
+Disinformation During Elections and

+Natural Disasters in Japan

-Disinformation Policies During Crises: The 2018 Okinawa Gubernatorial Election ı as
+Disinformation Policies During Crises

-Case Study

-Disinformation During Crises: The Noto Peninsula Earthquake and Typhoon Jebi
+Disinformation During Crises

 Policy Recommendations

-About the Authors 80
+About the Authors11 7

-About the Project 81
+About the Project

-J
+• • • • • • • • • • • • • • • • • • • •